how to build peace?

 Build Peace conferences are brought to you by Build Up, a social enterprise that works to amplify citizen participation in peace.
 The conference has to date been held in Boston (2014, hosted by the MIT Media Lab), Nicosia (2015, hosted by UNDP), Zürich (2016, hosted by the ICT4Peace Foundation at ETH Zürich), and Bogotá (2017, co-organized with Policéntrico and hosted by Universidad de los Andes).

-We believe that the conference is defining new pathways to build peace, using technology, arts and research as critical tools, entry points or frameworks.
+We believe that the Build Peace community is defining new pathways to build peace that focus on enhancing citizen participation in peace, using technology and creativity as critical tools, entry points or frameworks.
 Past conferences have served as catalysts for new projects and partnerships.
 Our partners and participants regularly express their appreciation for the conference as a venue for both discussion and networking.

 JOIN US TO CHART THE FUTURE.